ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 After calibration, you can uncheck Show PS Move Cursor in I/O configuration.
 Optionally hide the Windows cursor by [nomousy](https://www.autohotkey.com/board/topic/2083-nomousy-disablehide-your-mouse-pointer-cmd/) ([download](https://www.mediafire.com/file/oglzpabl50b8juq/nomousy.zip/file)), run "nomousy /hide" to switch the Windows cursor on/off.

+For games like The House of the Dead 4, which require shake to reload, as RPCS3 doesn't support PS Move motion gestures, you need to let the games reload automatically.
+The House of the Dead III uses button to reload and works correctly.

 <br>

 ## < PCSX2 > emulator PC lightgun aiming